-An index is a basic unit to organize and store your video data (video embeddings and metadata) to facilitate information retrieval and processing.
+An index is a basic unit for organizing and storing your video data (video embeddings and metadata).
+Indexes facilitate information retrieval and processing.

 You can use indexes to group related videos.
 For example, if you want to upload multiple videos from a car race, Twelve Labs recommends you create a single index and upload all the videos to it.
 Then, to find a specific moment in that race, you call the

 /search endpoint once, passing it the unique identifier of the index.

 When creating a new index, you must specify at least the following information: